Tag: Consumer vs. Medical Grade Displays

 While the gap is closing between image quality of medical grade and consumer grade displays, there are still many issues with the use of a monitor that doesn’t meet medical standards in a diagnostic environment.

-Physicians and radiologists are likely to find that consumer displays do not deliver the consistency and accuracy required to make complete patient diagnoses.
+Physicians and radiologists are likely to find that commercial monitors do not deliver the consistency and accuracy required to make complete patient diagnoses.
 Time is wasted viewing and analyzing less-detailed images, but even more importantly, patients could receive incomplete or inaccurate information about their health.

 Buyers for a medical group, charged with saving money whenever possible, may find the lure of less expensive consumer monitors appealing.
 However, consumer monitors may need to be replaced as many as four times more often than medical grade displays, negating any initial cost savings.